 Here are some resources

-If you want to know how best to run a meeting and how to handle a motion, one of the following books would help you:
+- If you want to know how best to run a meeting and how to handle a motion, get one of the following books, and spend about 30 minutes reading it:

 - Robert’s Rules of Order Newly Revised In Brief (2011)

 - Robert’s Rules of Order for Dummies, published 2016